Data as part of person-centred care

 When you have created a number of metrics, it can be helpful to prioritise which metrics are most important.
 KPI’s are different from regular metrics by being essential in delivering the core tasks.
 An example could be the professional care effort.

 By having more data available it is easy to start measuring things that, in principle, are not relevant to how the care home is being run.
 It is a good idea to define what is KPIs and what is metrics before or during the implementation process.
 If not, the risk of charting a wrong course increase or the indication from the data of how the care home is being run can be wrong.
 At best, data and management information can be used to make better decisions and support the daily activities in the care home.
 At worst, the data can misinform the recipient.

 As a whole, daily activities enriched with data is an advantage in all sectors – including the care sector.
-However, it is only as long as the original “why” is kept focus in strategy plans and so on.
+However, it is only as long as the original “why” is kept in focus in strategic plans and so on.
 Care homes and employees are in place for the sake of the resident and not to achieve a metric established by an external party.
 The employees are passionate about making a difference which is not always evident in the media or the data.
 It is paramount to bear the original purpose of all documentation in mind – to create the most optimal workflow for employees and residents.